Kelly Marsh Taitano: Early life and education

-Entry into public life
+Political career

 Marsh-Taitano ran for the incoming 35th Guam Legislature in 2018.
 She placed 10th in the Democratic primary election in August, advancing to the general election.
 She placed 11th in the general election in November, earning a seat in the legislature.

 Marsh-Taitano sought reelection for the 36th Guam Legislature in 2020.
 She advanced to the general election by default since Guam's 2020 primary election was canceled due to COVID-19.
 In the November general election, she placed 16th, narrowing missing the ability to gain a seat in the incoming legislature.

 Kelly Marsh-Taitano is running for the seat in the 37th Guam Legislature in 2022.
-The primary election is set for August 27th, 2022.
+The primary election is set for August 27, 2022.
 Her placement in the primary will determine if she moves forward to the general election.